How to Defend Allegations of Publishing an Intimate Image Without Consent

 A conviction may also result in a criminal record, which can have long-lasting consequences, such as difficulty finding employment, travel restrictions, and loss of certain rights and privileges.

-It is important to note that the consequences of a conviction for publishing an intimate image can vary depending on the specific circumstances of the case, the nature of the offence, and other factors.
-It is always advisable to seek the advice of a qualified legal professional if facing allegations of this nature.
+The consequences of a conviction can vary depending on the specific circumstances of the case, the nature of the offence, and other factors.

 In addition to any other punishment or condition that may be imposed by the court, someone convicted of publishing an intimate image may also be subject to an order prohibiting them from using the Internet or other digital network for life.